Lenten fasting became law at the Council of Aix in 837AD.

 Podmust curates what you need to listen.

-Discover some of our collections: our best News & Politics podcastsour best Music podcastsour best Business podcasts.
+Discover some of our collections: our best Business podcastsour best Music podcastsour best TV & Film podcasts.

 Well, the bad news is: we're French.
 But the good news is: Podmust curates the world's podcasts so you can focus on staying informed or entertained.
 And voilà!